HEGSRR/Workshop-UCSB-2023/docs/about.md

 title: About
 ---

+## Motivation
-**Motivation:** Scientific research is increasingly expected to be reproducible as a matter of transparency and public trust in research, such that other researchers can use the same data and methods to produce the same results.
+Scientific research is increasingly expected to be reproducible as a matter of transparency and public trust in research, such that other researchers can use the same data and methods to produce the same results.
 Reproducibility and replicability are also integral to the mechanisms of self-correction and theory development in science.
 Reproduction studies are needed to evaluate the internal validity of prior research findings.
 Replication studies with different data and in different geographic contexts are needed to assess the external validity and generalizability of prior research claims.